How To Calculate Days Between Dates in Google Sheets

 To use MINUS, open a blank Google Sheets spreadsheet in your browser.
-Enter ‘4/4/2017’ and ‘5/15/2017’ in cells B3 and C3.
+Enter (as an example) ‘4/4/2017’ and ‘5/15/2017’ in cells B3 and C3.
 Now select cell D3, which is where we’ll put the MINUS function.
-Click inside the fx bar, input ‘=MINUS(C3, B3)’ and press Enter.
-Cell D3 will now return the value 40 as shown directly below.
+Click inside the fx bar, and then input ‘=MINUS(C3, B3)’ and press Enter.
+Cell D3 will now return the value 40, as shown directly below.

 So there are 40 days between 4/5/2017 and 5/15/2017.
 You can also find the difference between the dates just by entering the cell references and not bothering with the MINUS function.
 For example, click cell E3 and input ‘=C3-B3’ in the function bar, as shown in the snapshot directly below.
 That will also return 40, although since you are directly subtracting dates without MINUS, the value in cell E will probably display in date format and look very strange.
 You can convert the cell format to show an integer value by selecting Format > Number and Number.

 You might also input the cell references with the earlier date first.
 If you entered ‘=B3-C3’ in the function bar, the cell would contain the value -40.
 This highlights that 4/4/2017 is 40 days behind 5/15/2017.